If you find this page helpful, please click on the Google +1 button to recommend it to others.

 Ulcerative colitis

-In this type of inflammatory bowel disease, the inner lining of the colon and the rectum gets inflamed.
-This is a chronic disease with an unknown cause.
-It generally does not affect the small intestine, though at times the ileum (the part of the small intestine that joins with the large intestine) may get affected.
-The symptoms caused in this condition, like diarrhea and cramping are relieved with medication that soothe the inflammation.
-However, the patient might need hospitalization in order to treat malnutrition and/or loss of blood, fluid and salts.
-In very few cases, a patient might need to undergo surgery, especially where there is risk of excessive bleeding, perforated colon or risk of cancer.
+In this type of inflammatory bowel disease, the inner lining of the colon and the rectum become inflamed.
+It is a chronic disease with an unknown cause.
+It generally does not affect the small intestine, but the ileum may be involved in some cases due to its proximity to the colon.
+Common symptoms include diarrhea, blood in stools, abdominal cramping, and weight loss.
+At the time of diagnosis, hospitalization may be required to manage the loss of blood, fluid, and electrolytes.
+Symptoms are then controlled with dietary modifications and medication to reduce the inflammation.
+In very few cases, a patient might need to have surgery to remove the affected colon, especially if there is risk of excessive bleeding, bowel perforation, or cancer.

 Crohn’s Disease